dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 **LowPass Workflow**:
 If your data is 10x coverage or lower, you may plan to use dadi's LowPass workflow.
 If so, change the boolean parameter to true.
 Doing this will store all script outputs in a subdirectory under dadi_results called lowpass.
+If not doing this analysis in dadi, feel free to comment out the importing of dadi LowPass module.

 **Model Parameter Optimizations**:
 Recommended to run 20 rounds of optimizations for testing and 100 rounds on HPC for full analyses.